 - The loading of the cryogenic main stage is about 149 tonnes of propellants,

-- The external diameter of the cryogenic main stage is about 4.6 m.
+- The external diameter of the cryogenic main stage and upper stages including the part that connects the fairing is about 5.4 m.

 Ariane 6 way forward